-stored_state Stored state of objects (store/restore) objects The list of objects in the Network, should not nor- mally be modified directly. profiling_info The time spent in executing the various CodeObjects. schedule List of when slots in the order they will be updated, can be modified. t Current simulation time in seconds (Quantity) Current time as a float add(objs) Add objects to the Network after_run() before_run(namespace) Prepares the Network for a run. check_dependencies() get_profiling_info(kwds) The only reason this is not directly implemented in profiling_info is to allow devices (e.g. get_states([units, format, subexpressions,]) Return a copy of the current state variable values of objects in the network remove(objs) Remove an object or sequence of objects from a Network. restore([name, filename]) Retore the state of the network and all included ob- jects. run (duration[, report, report_period,]) Runs the simulation for the given duration. scheduling_summary() Return a SchedulingSummary object, represent- ing the scheduling information for all objects in- cluded in the network. set_states(values[, units, format, level]) Set the state variables of objects in the network. stop() Stops the network from running, this is reset the next time Network.run() is called. store([name, filename]) Store the state of the network and all included ob- jects.
+stored_state Stored state of objects (store/restore) objects The set of objects in the Network, should not nor- mally be modified directly. profiling_info The time spent in executing the various CodeObject s. schedule List of when slots in the order they will be updated, can be modified. sorted_objects The sorted objects of this network in the order de- fined by the schedule. t Current simulation time in seconds (Quantity) t Current time as a float add(objs) Add objects to the Network after_run() before_run(namespace) Prepares the Network for a run. check_dependencies() get_profiling_info(kwds) The only reason this is not directly implemented in profiling_info is to allow devices (e.g. get_states([units, format, subexpressions,]) Return a copy of the current state variable values of objects in the network remove(objs) Remove an object or sequence of objects from a Network. restore([name, filename, restore_random_state]) Retore the state of the network and all included ob- jects. run (duration[, report, report_period,]) Runs the simulation for the given duration. scheduling_summary() Return a SchedulingSummary object, represent- ing the scheduling information for all objects in- cluded in the network. set_states(values[, units, format, level]) Set the state variables of objects in the network. stop() Stops the network from running, this is reset the next time Network.run() is called. store([name, filename]) Store the state of the network and all included ob- jects.